 Student Teaching (which takes place the last 2 semesters of your program) is 5 days a week in the K-12 classroom to which you are assigned.
 The first term you will be in the classroom half days for 15 weeks; the second term you will be in the classroom all day for 15 weeks.
 During those terms you will come to campus just 1 night a week for your final EDU classes.

 Everyone is required to complete a specified 12 credits (4 classes) in Bible and Theology.
 These credits may be transferred from other college work, or you can take BIB 550, BIB 560, TH 570, and BIB 580 in one of the formats Multnomah offers; either the semester-long Monday night format, or the condensed 3-weekend format.

 Those pursuing a High School (HS) authorization must also have 18 semester credits in their content area(s).
 For example, if your content area is Math, you must have 18 semester credits in math (either undergraduate or graduate credits) to graduate with your MAT.
 These may be taken during your MAT program if you haven’t already completed them in your undergraduate work.
 Some of these required credits may be waived depending on your experience and prior opportunities to demonstrate knowledge in your content area.

-Multnomah’s MAT program is significantly cheaper than other graduate programs in the area.
-Current pricing can be found on the Graduate Program financial Aid page.
+Multnomah’s MAT program is significantly more affordable than other graduate programs in the area.
+Current pricing can be found on the Graduate Program Financial Aid page.
 Books and other fees are not included in that price.

-Glad you asked!!
-The Marvin O. Johnson Scholarship offers up to five $5000 in scholarships per program for qualified teacher education students.
-Visit the Financial Aid section and/or contact them for more information.
+The Marvin O. Johnson Scholarship offers up to five scholarships of $5,000 per program for qualified teacher education students.
+Visit the Financial Aid section for more information.

-For more details on the program, or to receive an application by mail, contact the admissions department at 800.275.4672 or email@example.com.
+You can meet the program director, visit classes and mingle with current students when you attend an MA in Teaching Info Session.
+For more details on the program, or to receive an application by mail, contact Admissions at 800-275-4672 or firstname.lastname@example.org.

 Meet Your Professors